-Heery is designing and constructing a replacement for the existing 50-year-old, obsolete medical clinic (Building 2800) at Seymour Johnson Air Force Base.
+CBRE | Heery designed and constructed a replacement for the existing 50-year-old, obsolete medical clinic (Building 2800) at Seymour Johnson Air Force Base.
 The new state-of-the-art primary care clinic will provide world-class care to the servicemen and women and their families while promoting a healing environment.
-The striking design employed a tensioned fabric roof system that was symbolic of an airplane wing which yielded a light an airier environment.
+The striking design employed a tensioned fabric roof system that was symbolic of an airplane wing which yielded a light and airier environment.
 Sustainable features included a green roof to provide both surface cooling for the structure and a place for respite for patients and visitors.
-This is a unique, integrated procurement process for design, construction, and IO&T that utilizes all of the Heery IPD services including BIM, but maintains a much higher level of design and budget control because of our integrated delivery.
+This is a unique, integrated procurement process for design, construction, and IO&T that utilizes all of the CBRE | Heery IPD services including BIM, but maintains a much higher level of design and budget control because of CBRE | Heery’s integrated delivery.

-Heery provided a lump sum price while providing the potential for cost savings through value engineering during the design process allowing for the achievement of a 0-Sum contract change.
+CBRE | Heery provided the potential for cost savings through value engineering during the design process allowing for the achievement of a 0-Sum contract change.